EviePalaiochorinou/15-puzzle/README.md

 ### 💬 Future Work

 - If we had different implementations of the Store, I would name then like 'GameEngineStoreMapImpl', 'GameEngineStoreDBImpl', etc.
-- Add a database to store the data for resilience, scalability, and advanced handling, instead of keeping the data in memory.
+- Add a database to store the data for resilience and scalability instead of keeping the data in memory.
+- Proper logging.